SerhiiLarchenko/movies-store/README.md

 - Open new terminal tab and start react app:
   `npm start`
   * The app will start automatically in browser on `http://localhost:3000`

+## Attention!

+Currently, create-react-app is using Webpack v4.19.1.
+If you have the newest version, please install the required version in your home directory:
+- open terminal
+- execute the following command to make sure you are located at home directory:
+  `cd ~`
+- install required Webpack version:
+ `npm i --save-dev webpack@4.19.1`